openai/miniF2F/README.md

 Metamath but still WIP on other formal systems).

 Each version will live in its own branch to allow later additions of translated statements or fixes to existing statements as needed.
-The `main` branch remain reserved for active development and should not be used when reporting results.
+The `main` branch remains reserved for active development and should not be used when reporting results.

 ### Active version